google/zetasql/docs/format-elements.md

       <td>HEX</td>
       <td>
         Converts a hexadecimal-encoded string to bytes.
-If the input contains characters that are not part of the HEX encoding alphabet (0~9, case-insensitive a~f), an error is returned.
+If the input contains characters that aren't part of the HEX encoding alphabet (0~9, case-insensitive a~f), an error is returned.
       </td>
       <td>